-Seton Hill Psychology Program faculty have diverse professional backgrounds in social, experimental and developmental psychology and are active researchers.
+Seton Hill Psychology Program faculty have professional backgrounds in social and experimental psychology, and are active researchers.
 This gives you the opportunity to explore a range of research and career interests.

 At Seton Hill, you will gain 120 hours of practical internship learning in professional settings while you explore career interests and make valuable connections.
 Recent internships have included placements in the following areas:

 - Child Development

 - Industrial/Organizational Psychology